 Loving Belinda (Published in connection with the solo exhibition Loving Belinda at Galleri Image), conversations co-authored with Lene Myong, Morten Goll, Tobias Hübinette, text contributions by Marianne Ping Huang, Louise Wolthers, Tone Olaf Nielsen.
 Forlaget Asterisk, 180 pages, January 2015.

-Revolution is not a bird´s eye view …but a rose is a rose is a rose… (2-volume artist book published in relation to the solo exhibition Revolution is not a bird's eye view ...but a rose is a rose is a rose...at Officin in Denmark).
-Including conversations co-authored with Aida Eltorie, Mikala Hyldig Dal, Guston Sondin-Kung, edited by Marie Kølbæk, Copenhagen: Officin Publishing, forthcoming (February 2014).
+Revolution is not a bird´s eye view …but a rose is a rose is a rose… (2-volume artist book published in relation to a solo exhibition of the same name at Officin in Denmark).
+Including conversations co-authored with Aida Eltorie, Mikala Hyldig Dal, Guston Sondin-Kung, edited by Marie Kølbæk, Copenhagen: Officin Publishing (February 2014).

 Dissident Translations (Published in relation to the solo exhibition Dissident Translations at Århus Kunstbygning), conversation co-authored with Cecilia Wiedenheim, Århus: published by Forlaget Århus Kunstbygning, 2011 (ISBN: 978-87-92025-24-1).